adam-beckett-1999/HA-Rounded-Dashboard/README.md

 # HA Dashboard
 This is my adaptation of the Rounded Dashboard created by LE0N on the Home Assistant forums.
-The original theme & styling can be found here: https://community.home-assistant.io/t/rounded-dashboard-guide/543043.
+The original theme & styling can be found here: [Rounded Dashboard](https://community.home-assistant.io/t/rounded-dashboard-guide/543043)

 ---